isc-projects/bind9/README.md

 IP addresses can be configured by running the command `bin/tests/system/ifconfig.sh up` as root.

-Some tests require Perl and the Net::DNS and/or IO::Socket::INET6 modules, and will be skipped if these are not available.
-Some tests require Python and the 'dnspython' module and will be skipped if these are not available.
+Some tests require Perl and the `Net::DNS` and/or `IO::Socket::INET6` modules, and will be skipped if these are not available.
+Some tests require Python and the `dnspython` module and will be skipped if these are not available.
 See bin/tests/system/README for further details.

-Unit tests are implemented using the CMocka unit testing framework.
+Unit tests are implemented using the [CMocka unit testing framework](https://cmocka.org/).
 To build them, use `configure --with-cmocka`.
-Execution of tests is done by the Kyua test execution engine; if the `kyua` command is available, then unit tests can be run via `make test` or `make unit`.
+Execution of tests is done by the [Kyua test execution engine](https://github.com/jmmv/kyua); if the `kyua` command is available, then unit tests can be run via `make test` or `make unit`.

 ### <a name="doc"/> Documentation

-The *BIND 9 Administrator Reference Manual* is included with the source distribution, in DocBook XML, HTML and PDF format, in the `doc/arm` directory.
+The *BIND 9 Administrator Reference Manual* is included with the source distribution, in DocBook XML, HTML, and PDF format, in the `doc/arm` directory.

 Some of the programs in the BIND 9 distribution have man pages in their